esbeneickhardt/karpathyintro/README.md

 3. Language Modelling: Part 2
   * Description:
-  	* We expand the previous character-level language model, but using more characters and by implementing a multilayer perceptron (MLP).
+  	* We expand the previous character-level language model, by using more characters and by implementing a multilayer perceptron (MLP).
   * Links:
     * [Youtube-Lecture](https://www.youtube.com/watch?v=TCH_1BHY58I)
     * [Karpathys-Github](https://github.com/karpathy/makemore)